Cambridge CELTA Course

 Our face-to-face part-time CELTA course takes just 10 weeks at our campus from Monday 5 - 8pm, Tuesday and Thursday 5 - 9pm and four Saturdays 9am - 4pm.
 It is suitable for people who may be working during the day or prefer to study over a longer period.

-Online Full Time (Not Available in 2023 and 2024)
+Online Full Time (Not Available in 2024)

 Our online full time CELTA course takes 5 weeks from Monday to Friday 9am to 5:30pm.
 All elements of the online course are delivered remotely, which allows you to study from anywhere.
 With dynamic workshops and input sessions via our online learning platform, the online course has the same positive, professional and supportive learning environment as our face-to-face course.
 Also, the CELTA qualification itself has exactly the same depth of study and recognition as our face-to-face CELTA course.